population-research/uganda-covid/response/wber_response.md

 2. In response to the overall comments from both the editor and referees, we have substantially restructured the paper.
-We now begin with a more in-depth examination of the lockdowns, which includes the figure on the stringency measure, mobility measure, and Covid deaths and cases.
+We now begin with a more in-depth examination of the lockdowns, which includes the figure on the stringency measure, mobility measure, and COVID-19 deaths and cases.
 This is followed by an analysis of the extent to which the lockdowns explain the changes in food insecurity.
 We do this using a full set of survey indicator variables.